What Do You Need to Know about Pre-Employment Drug Tests?

 Whether you’re an employer or an employee, it’s important to understand what employee drug testing is and why it’s beneficial for the workplace.
 Here’s what you need to know.

 What are pre-employment drug tests?

 A pre-employment drug test is a screening service used to determine whether a potential hire abuses drugs or alcohol.
 Many employers require these drug tests for employment, with the job offer contingent on if the potential hire passes.

-Employee drug testing became more common after the Drug-Free Workplace Act of 1988 was passed, developing mandatory drug testing guidelines for many federal employees.
+Employee drug testing became more common after the Drug-Free Workplace Act of 1988 and mandatory drug testing guidelines were developed for many federal employees.
 Federal employers are required to follow drug test procedures created by the Substance Abuse and Mental Health Services Administration (SAMHSA).

-Employee drug tests typically screen for five illegal drugs, called the 5-Panel Test:
+Employee drug tests typically screen for five illegal drugs:

 - Amphetamines (meth, speed, crank, ecstasy)

 - Opiates (heroin, opium, codeine, morphine)